 In 2003, this city began offering SandyNet, an internet service provider (ISP) “owned by the people of Sandy and operated as a public service” by the city.
 SandyNet is a non-profit utility and operates on a break-even basis.

-This allows the city to offer fiber-optic internet service of 300 Mbps (upload and download) for $39.95/mo. with no contracts or data caps.
-Residents can choose to upgrade to Gigabit internet for an additional $20/mo.
-Additionally, the city offers rural wireless to parts of the greater Sandy area at $39.95/mo. for 5 Mbps or $49.95/mo. for 10 Mbps.
+This allows the city to offer fiber-optic internet service of 300 Mbps (upload and download) for $41.95/mo. with no contracts or data caps.
+Residents can also choose to upgrade to Gigabit internet for $59.95/mo.
+Additionally, the city offers rural wireless to parts of the greater Sandy area.
 All plans require a $100 installation fee.

-Residents in Morristown, Tenn., can get a fiber-optic internet connection of 250 Mbps (upload and download) for $39.95/mo. with options to also choose 500 Mbps, 750 Mbps or 1 Gbps.
-Residents can also opt to bundle their internet with TV starting at $23.95/mo. for 26 channels and/or phone services for $32.95/mo.
+Residents in Morristown, Tenn., can get a fiber optic internet connection from Morristown Utility Systems with speeds starting at 250 Mbps (upload and download) for $49.95/mo. with options to also choose 500 Mbps, 750 Mbps or 1 Gbps.
+Residents can also opt to bundle their internet with TV starting at $19.95/mo. for 26 channels and/or phone services for $32.95/mo.

-This Tennessee town of 7,600 residents offers three internet plans with speeds ranging from 60 Mbps to 150 Mbps on a fiber-optic network.
-Their bronze plan starts at $39.55/mo. and offers speeds of 60 Mbps download and 10 Mbps upload.
+This Tennessee town of 7,600 residents offers four internet plans with speeds ranging from 10 Mbps to 1,000 Mbps on a fiber optic network.
+Their bronze plan starts at $54.95/mo. and offers speeds of 100 Mbps download and 10 Mbps upload.

 Why should local governments consider municipal broadband?